 If you have an infant in your family, it is very essential to keep a stock of baby food, formula, and drink.
-Moreover, infants do not have strong immune system so it is important to keep them clean and hygienic.
+Moreover, infants do not have a strong immune system so it is important to keep them clean and hygienic.
 Keep fresh clothes and diapers stored for times of emergency.
 Also, keep a few toys in the store to keep the infants calm and distracted, this will make your life a lot easier.

-Always include a torch or some other kind of light to your kit along with a supply of batteries.
+Always include a torch or some other kind of light in your kit along with a supply of batteries.
 You should go for those lights which run on both battery and solar power.
 You can also include some candles with water-proof matches.

-Always keep some solar power banks and make sure to keep it charged.
+Always keep some solar power banks and make sure to keep them charged.
 Also, keep some extra chargers with at least one extra cell phone.
 A basic cell phone along with a sim card that lets you make calls will do.
 However, it is important to save all the important contact numbers on the phone.
 For the case of extreme emergencies, keep a battery-operated FM radio along with extra batteries.

-Make a photocopy of all your important documents such as passports, certificates, personal CDs and any other document of value and keep it in your kit.
+Make a photocopy of all your important documents such as passports, certificates, personal CDs, and any other document of value and keep it in your kit.
 It will be a lifesaver if you do not have access to the original ones in case of emergencies.

 Clothes and footwear